 Keep in mind, it’s called surf fishing for a reason.
 That reason is waves.
 Sometimes big waves.
 When the surf is moderate to calm, you can wade out and fish with only a minor pounding from the surf.
 When it gets rough however, it can get near impossible and sometimes dangerous.
 Remember, always, safety first.

 There are some artificial baits for beach fishing that have stood the test of time and should be in every surf fisherman’s tackle box.
 Spoons, and soft plastic baits of various shapes and sizes will catch most anything in the surf.
 There are many other good baits, but spoons and soft plastic shad or shrimp imitations are hard to beat if you’re just getting started surf fishing.

 What to Choose?

 So, what do you want to try?
 What do you want to catch?
 What’s available?
 Once you’ve picked a beach, check the local blogs and bait shops.
 See what’s working and where.
-Then just go fishing.
+The best baits for beach fishing will vary depending on what beach, what time of year and what species your after.
+So, just go fishing.
 It’s a learning process and what a great classroom!